Running in Cold Weather: How to Dress for Success

 But if you’re running on snowy roads, you’ll need a durable winter running shoe with plenty of traction.
 And if you take your run off-road, opt for a high-top pair with a GORE-TEX lining.

 If you typically encounter icy spots on your winter runs, wear a pair of shoes with a spiked outsole for extra traction and slip-prevention.
 If you’ll be running through lots of snow, choose a pair with deep lugs and sufficient insulation.
 Otherwise, pair them with extra-warm running socks (see below for more).

 Keep in mind that EVA foam gets stiffer in the cold, so the cushioning in your running shoes won’t feel as soft when the temperature drops.
 That’s something to be mindful of when choosing a running shoe with the right amount of cushioning (i.e., err on the side of more cushion).

-You'll also want to ensure a perfect fit, since running in the cold can increase your risk of injury.
-Look for adequate support and a comfortable fit and test your new shoes on a treadmill or pavement before you purchase.
-Make sure you try them on with the running socks you'll be wearing and, when in doubt, go for the half-size larger.
+You’ll also want to ensure a perfect fit, since running in the cold can increase your risk of injury.
+Look for adequate support and a comfortable fit and test your new shoes on a treadmill or sidewalk before you purchase.
+Make sure to try them on with the running socks you’ll be wearing, and when in doubt, go for the half-size larger.

 Don’t Forget Running Socks

 1.Remove a Layer After Warming UpOnce you’re geared up and ready to go, you’ll feel 10 to 20 degrees warmer than the temperature outside.
 But to stay cozy during your warm-up, dress for the actual weather, then remove a layer once you start to generate body heat.

 In the winter months, wind and rain are likely to affect how you should dress.
 For example, if it’s 40 degrees outside but it “feels like” it’s 30 due to windchill, you should dress for 30-degree weather, then remove a layer after your warm up.
 Your remaining apparel should be designed for a 40- to 50-degree day.